 Main Lesson: The day begins with a two-hour period called main lesson, which is devoted to the in-depth study of a specific academic subject, each lasting three to four weeks.
 Over the course of eight years, the children at the Anchorage Waldorf School have covered more skills and topics than a conventional elementary school curriculum and have done so in a meaningful, experiential and age-appropriate way.

-Foreign Languages: We offer Spanish and Russian throughout all the grades at the Anchorage Waldorf School.
+Foreign Languages: We offer Russian throughout all the grades at the Anchorage Waldorf School.
 Initially, through story, song, rhyme and movement, students become acquainted with the qualities of different cultures.
 As students progress through the grades, they develop skills in grammar, reading and translation.

 Arts: Drama, painting, drawing, modeling, woodworking and movement deepen the students’ experience of the curriculum and awaken possibilities for self-awareness and self-expression.
 Each class presents a dramatic performance each year in addition to regular opportunities to share their abilities at school assemblies and holiday programs.

 Music: Music permeates every child’s school experience each day through singing, learning musical notation, performances and instruction on multiple musical instruments that all children receive.

 Movement Education: The movement education program begins in the lower grades with games and activities that spark their imagination and provide enjoyment of physical activity in a non-competitive environment.
 In the upper grades, students become skilled in a variety of sporting activities.

 Handwork: Through handwork, children learn the value of creating practical and beautiful objects with their own hands.
 All children are provided with the opportunity to learn to knit, crochet, cross-stitch and sew.